cncf/techdocs/assessments/0002-notary-project.md

 ### Information Architecture

-The content to be written could have the following structure (as a start - modifications will need to be made as development continues):
+We recommend reorganizing your content in the following way:

 **Site structure**